You are viewing a story from harrypotterfanfiction.com

 “I’m sure you are all hungry, so I don’t mean to detain you too long,” she began.
 “However, there are one or two things I wanted to say.
 Firstly, I want to remind all students that the Forbidden Forest, is, as the name suggests, forbidden to all students, unless accompanied by a teacher.”
 Her gaze seemed to fall on James and Albus smothered a laugh.
 His brother had been caught there the previous year.

 “Mr. Filch has also asked me to remind you that all items from Weasleys Wizard Wheezes are banned, as are a number of other items.
 The full list can be viewed in his office.
 And first years should be aware that magic in the corridors is not permitted.

 “On a more positive note, I’d like to welcome our new Professor of Transfiguration, Professor Blackburn.”

 A tall, dark-haired witch in her early twenties stood up and a perfunctory cheer momentarily filled the Great Hall.
-Albus noticed that some of the older Ravenclaws look worried.
+Albus noticed some of the older Ravenclaws look worried.

 “I do hope she’s a good teacher,” Lucy muttered.
-“I’ve my O.W.L.s next year, after all and Dad won’t be pleased if I do badly.”
+“I’ve got my O.W.L.s next year, after all and Dad won’t be pleased if I do badly.”

 Albus glanced at Rose nervously.
 Two years seemed like a lot of time to prepare for an exam to him.
 If his fellow Ravenclaws all took their studies so seriously, he felt certain he would never keep up.